Call now: 917-675-6553

 • Traumatic brain injuries: Any blow to the head or body can cause the brain to change how it operates.
 Many victims experience impairments with vision, speech, memory, and mobility.
 A victim’s mood or personality might also change.

+• Spinal cord injuries: Any injury to the spinal cord can lead to loss of mobility or sensation in the limbs.
+Some victims end up permanently paralyzed.
 After an accident, motorists should immediately go to the hospital to receive treatment.
-Accident victims have a duty to try and minimize their injuries, so be sure to follow your doctor’s advice.
-In addition, even if you don't think you're seriously hurt, it’s important to obtain official documentation describing the nature and severity of your injuries.
+New York accident victims have a duty to try and minimize their injuries, so be sure to follow your doctor’s advice.
+In addition, even if you do not think you are seriously hurt, it’s important to obtain official documentation describing the nature and severity of your injuries.

 New York’s No-Fault Insurance Laws